Nani-o/ansible-lxd-deploy/README.md

 **This only works for LXD < 2.2**

 Before introducing networks objects in LXD, there was a service called lxd-bridge in charge of managing a single bridge using a configuration [file](./templates/lxd-bridge.j2).
-Use this variable to customize it :
+This variable allows to template the configuration file for enabling the lxd-bridge service.

 By default it will create an lxdbr0 bridge with ipv4 and nat support.

 ```YAML